zareshahi/auto-usability-test/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or suggestions, please open an issue or contact us at zareshahi@gmail.com.
+For any questions or suggestions, please open an issue or contact us at a.zareshahi1377 [at] gmail.com.

 ## Acknowledgements
 We extend our gratitude to the open-source community and the developers of the libraries we rely on.